 Child Support may be ordered to be paid by the non-custodial parent or by the joint custodial parent who has the higher income in a divorce case, paternity case, or legitimization case involving a child or children who were born out of wedlock.
-The Georgia courts are required to determine the amount of child support to be paid by considering many factors and then applying the Georgia Child Support Guidelines.
+Furthermore the Georgia courts are required to determine the amount of child support to be paid by considering many factors.
+In addition, they will apply the Georgia Child Support Guidelines.

 One of the most important determinations that must be made by the judge or jury in deciding an award of child support is the finding of how much each parent’s gross income is.
 This figure may be determined based upon the evidence presented in the form of testimony and may be based upon the documentary evidence admitted into evidence such as:

 - The Domestic Relations Financial Affidavit which is required to be filed in the case.